amrajaofficial/amrajaofficial/README.md

-- 👋 Hi, I’m @amrajaofficial
+- 👋 Hi, I’m @shenbagamaharaja
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me amraja6244@gmail.com

 <!---
-amrajaofficial/amrajaofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+shenbagamaharaja/shenbagamaharaja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->